bratislava/bratislava.github.io/docs/graphql.md

 We're using [graphql-request plugin](https://www.graphql-code-generator.com/plugins/typescript/typescript-graphql-request)

+:::note **Note on using graphql-request:** at the time of writing there is also apollo-next plugin - the reason we use graphql-request, which is more barebones, is because it did not exist when we were setting this up initially.
+Apollo-next may be worth a shot with some future project

 ### Project setup

 Decide where your `.graphql` files will live, and where your client & types should be generated.
 Usually we use `/graphql/index.ts` for the client and `/graphql/queries/**/*.graphql` for both queries and mutations.
 With this setup, our `codegen.yml` in our frontend (i.e. Nextjs) root looks like this: